basedtech/serv.h/README.md

-# Desktop Web App Library
+# serv.h
-- This is a "more practical" replacement for frameworks like Electron, Webview, and Tauri
+- This is more simple alternative to frameworks like Electron, Webview, and Tauri
 - Instead of opening a new browser instance (which uses a lot of RAM), this library starts a HTTP web server that allows communication with a C backend.
 - The user is given a link to open in their favorite browser.